FUZZY MATCHING IN EXCEL: SOLUTIONS FOR MAC USERS

 - Always Back Up Your Data: Data cleaning can be a destructive process.
 Always work on a copy of your original data to prevent accidental data loss.

 While Excel for Mac now has a basic fuzzy matching capability through Power Query, it is not the most powerful tool available.
-For Mac users who need truly advanced, accurate and intelligent data matching, Flookup for Google Sheets is the definitive solution.

 It overcomes the limitations of older, algorithm-based tools by bringing AI-powered semantic understanding to your data, all within a collaborative, cloud-based environment that works seamlessly on any operating system.